We don’t just bring foster children into our homes; we bring them into our marriages.

 A NEW VERSION OF OUR MARRIAGE

 While the struggles of foster care were real and raw, they revealed a version of each of us to one another that we had yet to fully see in our marriage.
 Foster care forced us to press Jesus more deeply into the center of our marriage and as a result has allowed us to see Jesus more clearly through it.
-It has undoubtedly changed our marriage - not just in what we do together but in how we are together.
+It has undoubtedly changed our marriage - not just in what we do together but in how we are together and in who we are together.
 We are better - not without the attacks, the schemes, the busyness or the difficulties - but because of them.

 Perhaps today, for you, Jesus in your marriage needs to take precedence even over Jesus in your mission.